ux-capture/ux-capture/README.md

 To confirm that your instrumentation was successful, open your page in Chrome Developer Tools' Performance tab and hit reload to capture the timeline.

-Verify that individual marks are captured as timestamps on the timeline (small vertical lines on Frames band), hovering over each should show the label used for the mark.
+Verify that individual marks are captured as timestamps on the timeline (small vertical lines on Frames band), hovering over each should show the name used for the mark.

 Also verify that measures are captured (long horizontal bars under User Timing band, starting at navigation and ending at the last mark comprizing the zone).